pugetmesh/pugetmesh.github.io/docs/meshtastic/index.md

 - Click on a Node for Node-specific information.
 - [Visit our guide](/meshtastic/config/#get-on-the-map) to see how to get onto the public MQTT maps.

+There are now other maps and tools pulling from our local MQTT server.
+Want to see if your messages are making it to the mesh?
+You can do that on our Discord, or [with Adam Gessaman's tool](https://meshinfo.gessaman.com/chat.html).
+(Checkout the other tabs too!)

 <!--
 ### Collaborative Map